 Trained student leaders (Passages Guides) and faculty/staff lead and facilitate the daily activities as well as provide guidance and supervision throughout the program.
-Guides are also excellent resources for participants on various topics including the transition to Saint Anselm College.
+Guides are also excellent resources for participants as they transition to Saint Anselm College.

 This year Passages is offering four different trips, each occurring prior to your arrival on campus for New Student Orientation.
-Participants should plan to arrive by 10:00 a.m. for check in on the day of departure and anticipate returning to campus by 6 p.m. on the last day.
+Participants must arrive by 9:45 a.m. for check in on the day of departure and should anticipate returning to campus by 6 p.m. on the last day.

-This trip engages adventurers as they explore the Adirondacks located in northeast New York.
+This trip engages participants as they explore the Adirondacks located in northeast New York.
 The Adirondack Park covers 6.1 million acres and is the largest park, state-level protected area, and national historic landmark in the contiguous United States.
 The trip will consist of gaining historical knowledge, understanding environmental issues, land management, outdoor leadership, and the importance of having wild, protected areas.
-Possible activities include a treetop ropes course with zip lines, boat tour of historic Lake George area, exploring historic Lake Placid and the high peaks region, hiking, canoeing, swimming, and other outdoor activities.
-No refunds after July 16.
+Participants will base their adventures out of lakeside cabins in the Pharoah Lake Wilderness region of the state park.
+Possible activities include a treetop ropes course with zip lines, exploring the high peaks region, hiking, canoeing, swimming, and other outdoor activities.

-Trips have limited spots available on a first-come, first-served basis, and they fill quickly; so, don't wait too long to register.
+Trips have limited space available and are taken on a first-come, first-served basis and they fill quickly.
+Don't wait too long to register.
 Each trip costs $375 and includes all group activities, lodging, meals, & transportation.
-Participants should plan to arrive by 10 a.m. for check in on the day of departure and anticipate returning to campus by 6 p.m. on the last day.
+Participants must arrive by 9:45 a.m. for check in on the day of departure and should anticipate returning to campus by 6 p.m. on the last day.

-Checks should be made payable to Saint Anselm College - Passages, and should be mailed along with the registration form to:
+Checks should be made payable to Saint Anselm College - Passages, and mailed along with the registration form to:

 Passages - Student Activities & Leadership Programs